-If you are unhappy with the appearance of your smile, and are looking to get your teeth fixed.
-The team at Advanced Dental Artistry will work with you to tailor a treatment to suit you and your oral health.
+If you are unhappy with the appearance of your smile, and are looking to get all of your teeth fixed, the team at Advanced Dental Artistry will work with you to tailor a treatment to suit you and your oral health.

 If you feel you need all of your teeth fixed, this can mean a few different things in terms of actual treatment, and it can be hard to make this diagnosis yourself.
 However, if you suffer from one or more of the following issues, then you may consider full teeth replacement: